End-to-End Quantum Algorithms for the Jones Polynomial: Evaluating the Jones polynomial on a noisy digital quantum computer

 \subsection{Error mitigation}

-To mitigate the impact of $\epsilon_\mathrm{noise}$, we can utilize the fact that $U_B$ only acts on a small fraction of the total Hilbert space (that is, the Fibonacci subspace, and the state $\ket{0}^{\otimes n}$), to construct an error mitigation technique we call \emph{non-Fibonacci error detection}, using the postprocessing function $g_2$ shown in Fig.~\ref{fig:H-test-CFEV-with-catstate-unitary}(a).
-Given the measurement outcomes $x_1, x_2, \cdots, x_n$ as discussed above and the sampled Fibonacci string $s_1, s_2, \cdots, s_n$ for a given shot, $g_2 = 1$ if $x_2 = 0$ and $(x_i \oplus s_i) + (x_{i + 1} \oplus s_{i+1}) > 0$ for all $i \geq 3$, and $g_2 = 0$ otherwise.
+To mitigate the impact of $\epsilon_\mathrm{noise}$, we can exploit the fact that $U_B$ only acts on a small fraction of the total Hilbert space (that is, the Fibonacci subspace, and the state $\ket{0}^{\otimes n}$).
+Recall that the algorithm consists of sampling a Fibonacci string $s = s_1, s_2, \dots, s_n$, running the circuit in Fig.~\ref{fig:H-test-CFEV-with-catstate-unitary}(a), and then measuring all the qubits to obtain $x = x_1, x_2, \dots, x_n$.
+We introduce a function $g_2$ defined as: $g_2 = 1$ if $x_2 = 0$ and $(x_i \oplus s_i) + (x_{i + 1} \oplus s_{i+1}) > 0$ for all $i \geq 3$, and $g_2 = 0$ otherwise.
 From the definition of $U_{\sigma_i}$, we have that $\bra{x}U_B\ket{y} = 0$ whenever $x \in \mathcal{F}_n$ and $y \notin \mathcal{F}_n$ or vice-versa.
-Therefore (see App.~\ref{app:mitigation} for a proof) if no hardware errors occur we will \emph{always} have $g_2 = 1$.
-For each sample we compute $g_2$, and if $g_2 = 0$ then a hardware error \emph{must} have occurred and that sample is \emph{discarded} and not included in the estimate $R$.
+Therefore, if $g_2 = 0$, a hardware error \emph{must} have occurred and that sample can be \emph{discarded} and not included in the estimate $R$.
 This is similar to the method of `symmetry constraint' error mitigation discussed in~\cite{cai2023quantum}.
-Applying this technique increases the variance of $R$ but decreases the bias, leading to an overall reduction in error.
+Under reasonable noise assumptions our technique decreases the bias and increases the variance (see App.~\ref{app:mitigation}), potentially reducing the overall error.
+We call this technique the \emph{non-Fibonacci error detection}.